Interim Dean of Extended Education: J. Kevin Taylor

 Cal Poly Extended Education is a self-support unit that works closely with its university, business, community, and international partners to provide access to Cal Poly’s unique academic programs and educational resources.
-We offer a diverse range of degrees, professional development certificates, non-credit courses, youth programs and international education programs.
+We offer a diverse range of degree programs, professional certificates, online courses, and international education programs.
+Our primary international education program for incoming short-term students is VISIT, visit.calpoly.edu.

-Information on programs and current courses are listed on our website at extended.calpoly.edu where online registration is available.
-An Extended Education catalog of course offerings is mailed periodically to community members.
+Information on programs and current courses is listed on our website at Extended Education where online registration is available.

-These programs are offered on a self-support basis in cooperation with colleges on campus.
+These programs are offered on a self-support, special session basis in cooperation with colleges on campus.

 |Program name||Program type|